An-dz/simutrans/documentation/pull_request_template.md

 **ATTENTION**

 We do not take pull requests on GitHub.
+Our Git repository is merely a mirror.

 Our repository is on SVN and patches must be sent to our [forums][1].